just-Smidge/corectrl-rx7900xtx-VR/README.md

 an overclocking guide for the rx7900xtx on linux systems using corectrl

 # step 1
-follow the install guide from https://gitlab.com/corectrl/corectrl to install corectrl to you linux system also follow the setup guide to acces full controll of your gpu https://gitlab.com/corectrl/corectrl/-/wikis/Setup
+follow the install guide from https://gitlab.com/corectrl/corectrl to install corectrl to you linux system <br>
+also follow the setup guide to acces full controll of your gpu https://gitlab.com/corectrl/corectrl/-/wikis/Setup

 # step 2